openstack/telemetry-specs/specs/kilo/declarative-http-tests.rst

 Dependencies
 ============

-This work is self contained but may add to the libraries required for testing (e.g. wsgi-intercept).
+This work is self-contained but may add to the libraries required for testing (e.g. wsgi-intercept).

 Testing